-Class Standing and Promotion Class of 2021 and beyond (cont)
+Class Standing and Promotion

 Course Failure

 Students who fail a nursing course may not progress until that course has been repeated.
 A student who fails a seven week specialty nursing course may progress to the next specialty course in that semester, but may not progress to the next semester until the failed course is repeated.